haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-protein-peptide/index.md

 It’s time to visualise some of the docking models!
 This part is not only nice and colorful, but also quite important.
 Model visualisation allows you to check whether the models look as expected, if the clusters well-defined, zoom in on the interface, etc.

-To visualize the models from top cluster of your favorite run, start PyMOL and load the cluster representatives you want to view, e.g. this could be the top models from cluster1.
+To visualize the models from the top cluster of your favorite run, start PyMOL and load the cluster representatives you want to view, e.g. this could be the top models from cluster 1.
 These can be found in the `runs/run1/12_seletopclusts/` directory.
 Each run has a similar directory.
 Alternatively, in `analysis/XX_caprieval_analysis` you can find `summary.tgz` with either top-models of best clusters (decompress with `tar -xf summary.tgz`), or top-10 models among all unclustered ones.

 <a class="prompt prompt-info">